defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 ## UDS Runtime

-The `uds ui` command launches UDS Runtime, which gives you a user interface to view what is running in your cluster.
+The `uds ui` command launches UDS Runtime, which provides a web-based user interface to view what is running in your K8s cluster.
 More information regarding UDS Runtime can be found [here](https://github.com/defenseunicorns/uds-runtime).